buildpacks/spec/buildpack.md

 The stack ID:
 - MUST only contain numbers, letters, and the charactors `.`, `/`, and `-`.
-- MUST NOT be identical to any other buildpack ID when using a case-insensitive comparison.
+- MUST NOT be identical to any other stack ID when using a case-insensitive comparison.

 The stack `build-images` and `run-images` are suggested sources of the image for platforms that are unaware of the stack ID.